mcarambula/myreads-project/README.md

 ### Step 2:

-After successfully finish the installation, cd into your project directory and run the command "npm install" if you installed Node or "yarn start" if you choose Yarn.
+After successfully finish the installation, cd into your project directory and run the command "npm install" if you installed Node or "yarn start" if you chosen Yarn.
 This will take a while for your first install as it will download all the project dependencies.

 ```
 cd /project-marion